apache/mxnet/docs/how_to/distributed_training.md

 The script will launch a total of 3 server processes, one each for the first three hosts and launch a total of 3 worker processes, one each for the fourth, fifth and first host.
 If the hosts file has exactly `n` number of worker nodes, it will launch a server and worker process on each of the `n` hosts.
 - `--launcher` denotes the mode of communication.
-The options are
+The options are:
     - `ssh` if machines can communicate through ssh without passwords.
 This is the default launcher mode.
     - `mpi` if Open MPI is available
     - `sge` for Sun Grid Engine